FarronF/limerick-council-meetings/meetings/2017/11/27-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council- 17th November 2017.md

 He also welcomed the ambitious Capital Programme of €120 million for 2018 and referred,

-in particular, to a number of projects in the Municipal District of Newcastle West – Athletics--- 25
+in particular, to a number of projects in the Municipal District of Newcastle West – Athletics
+---
+25

 Hub, Development of the Great Southern Greenway, Public Realm Renewal Plan for Glin,